-- Realizing people from other countries are reading what they’ve written increases students’ interest, excitement and motives them to blog.
+- Realizing people from other countries are reading what’s been written increases students’ interest and excitement.
+This can motive students to blog.

-- It also provides built-in geography lessons — most students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.
+- It also provides built-in geography lessons — many students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.

 Class blogs often use more than one visitor tracking widget as each widget provides different information about visitors to the blog.